vitessio/website/content/en/docs/reference/features/vindexes.md

 This guidance remains the same for unique lookup vindexes.

-For non-unique lookup vindexes, it's recommended that the lookup table consist of multiple columns: The first column continues to be the input for computing the keyspace ids.
+For non-unique lookup Vindexes, the lookup table should consist of multiple columns.
+The first column continues to be the input for computing the keyspace IDs.
 Beyond this, additional columns are needed to uniquely identify the owner row.
 This should typically be the primary key of the owner table.
 But it can be any other column that can be combined with the `from` column to uniquely identify the owner row.
-The last column remains the keyspace id like before.
+The last column remains the keyspace ID like before.

 For example, if a user table had the columns `(user_id, email)`, where `user_id` was the primary key and `email` needed a non-unique lookup vindex, the lookup table would have the following columns `(email, user_id, keyspace_id)`.